-We will apply well-established mining and processing practices all designed to protect worker safety, minimize environmental effects and achieve maximum productivity to recover copper, nickel and precious metals from the NorthMet ore body.
+PolyMet will employ modern mining and processing practices designed to protect worker safety, minimize environmental effects and achieve maximum productivity, to recover copper, nickel and precious metals from the NorthMet ore body.

 The basic steps of how we will do this are outlined below.

 Drilling and blasting

-In the first step, powerful rotary drills will bore a pattern of approximately 50-feet-deep, 12-inch-diameter holes into the bedrock.
-The holes are then loaded with an explosive compound comprising ammonium nitrate and fuel oil (commonly referred to as ANFO).
-At carefully scheduled times, the explosives are discharged remotely, breaking thousands of tons of rock into more-manageable-sized pieces.
+In the first step, powerful rotary drills will bore a pattern of approximately 45-feet-deep, 12-inch-diameter holes into the bedrock.
+The holes are then loaded with an explosive compound of ammonium nitrate and fuel oil (commonly referred to as ANFO).
+At carefully scheduled times, the explosives are discharged remotely, breaking thousands of tons of rock into more manageable-sized pieces.
 Blasting is expected to occur about every two to three days.

-Through carefully orchestrated blasting and removal of the loose rock, 45-foot-high benches are formed within the pit on which ramps and roads are built.
+Through carefully orchestrated blasting and removal of the loose rock, 40-foot-high benches are formed within the pit on which ramps and roads are built.
 These rock benches allow for the work of deepening and expanding the mine to proceed so that all the ore can be accessed and removed safely and efficiently over the life of the mine.

 Large excavator shovels with up to 30-cubic-yard-capacity and large front-end loaders will then load the ore into diesel-powered haul trucks, each having the capacity to carry 240 tons of material in a single load.
-The trucks will transport the ore out of the mine to a nearby facility known as a rail transfer hopper where it will be loaded onto 100-ton side dumping railcars.
-Sixteen-car trains pulled by new, energy-efficient locomotives will then pull 16- to 20-car trains loaded with ore approximately six miles to the processing facility.
-The rail cars, which will be upgraded and modernized, were used at the Erie Plant site formerly and purchased in our acquisition of the site.
+The trucks will transport the ore out of the mine to a nearby facility known as a “rail transfer hopper” where it will be loaded onto 100-ton side dumping railcars.
+Sixteen-car trains pulled by new, energy-efficient locomotives will then transport the ore approximately six miles to the processing facility 20 times each day.
+As part of the acquisition of the Erie Plant facilities, we acquired 120 rail cars that we also will upgrade and modernize.

 Waste rock storage

-Waste rock material that has no economic value and is not processed will be categorized, sorted and stored in nearby rock stockpiles according to the amount of sulfur it contains.
+Waste rock material that has no economic value and is not processed will be categorized, and stored in nearby rock stockpiles according to the amount of sulfur it contains.